clarencemarvin/NVIDIA-STOCK-PREDICT/README.md

 The project follows these main steps:

 1. **Data Retrieval**: The script fetches historical stock data using the Tiingo API.
 The Tiingo API provides a reliable and efficient way to access financial data.
-It is used as an alternative to the Yahoo Finance API (yfinance) because yfinance can sometimes be buggy or inconsistent.
+It is used as an alternative to the Yahoo Finance API (yfinance) as yfinance can sometimes be buggy or inconsistent.

 2. **Data Preprocessing**: The retrieved stock data is preprocessed by removing missing values, scaling the features using MinMaxScaler, and creating input sequences and corresponding labels for training the models.